nautes-labs/website/src/en/guide/user-guide/code-repo.md

 }
 ```

-> If your account is a member of the GitLab group, has permission to list repositories, and has read permission to the `main` branch of the `default.project` repository, you can list repositories.
+> If your account is a member of the GitLab group, has permission to list repositories, and has read permission to the `default.project` repository, you can list repositories authorized for you.

 ## View Repository Details (API)

-### Compose Repository Details Request
+### Compose View Repository Details Request

 Compose an API request example by API definition `CodeRepo_GetCodeRepo` and add the access token as a request header.